trashpanda31/bootcamp-team4-project/README.md

 When the Auto Scaling Group launches a new EC2 instance, a user-data script automatically:

-- Installs Docker and required dependencies
+- Installs Docker and required dependencies (AWS CLI, jq, curl)
-- Authenticates to ECR
+- Authenticates to Amazon ECR
 - Pulls the prod image
-- Retrieves database credentials from Secrets Manager
+- Retrieves database credentials from AWS Secrets Manager
-- Starts the WordPress container
+- Starts the WordPress container on port 80
+- Mounts a Docker volume for media uploads (wp_uploads:/var/www/html/- - wp-content/uploads)

+The uploads volume persists across container restarts on the same instance, but is not shared between multiple instances.

 This ensures:
 - No manual server configuration
-- Immutable infrastructure pattern
-- Fast instance replacement
 - Consistent runtime environments
+- Automated instance replacement
+- Application-level persistence for media uploads on each instance

 ---